PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-24-how-to-not-live-an-average-life-productivity-for-high-achievers.md

 ---
-title: How To Not Live An Average (Productivity For High Achievers )
+title: How To Not Live An Average Life (Productivity For High Achievers )
 image:
   path: /assets/img/productive-mind.png
   alt: productive mind